Measles Outbreak 2019: 4 Things You Should Know

 If you’d like to receive the vaccine, or need a measles titer test to determine whether or not you’re immune, MD Now’s physician-led medical centers can help keep you healthy.
 If you suspect you may have already been exposed to the virus and need measles treatment, please call ahead before visiting one of our clinics.
 We’ll make special arrangements to ensure you get the measles treatment you need, without the risk of infecting other patients.

-MD Now’s comprehensive, state-of-the-art facilities are open 365 days a year, throughout Miami-Dade, Broward, Palm Beach, and Indian River counties.
+MD Now’s comprehensive, state-of-the-art facilities are open convenient hours, throughout Miami-Dade, Broward, Palm Beach, and Indian River counties.
 Our services are a convenient alternative to the typical long wait time for a doctor’s appointment or sitting for hours in an ER waiting room.